Realistic shell model for ordinary muon capture of sd-shell nuclei: Results

 As a matter of fact, even if oxygen isotopes are not the target of OMC studies, there are some relevant features of their spectroscopy as a function of the valence neutrons, that can characterize the shell-evolution of our \heffs.

 We start showing in Fig. \ref{figS2n} our calculated two-neutron separation energies ($S_{2n}$) of even-mass isotopes up to $^{26}$O, compared with the experimental values \cite{Kondev21}.

-As we have shown in \cite{Ma19}, we include enough intermediate states in the perturbative expansion of our \heffs~ to obtain convergent SP energy spacings as well as two-body matrix elements of the residual interaction (TBMEs), but they are not sufficient to obtain convergence for the ground-state (g.s.) energy of the nuclei with one-valence nucleon -- $^{17}$(F,O) -- with respect to the $^{16}$O core.
-Then, the neutron SP energies -- that are reported in the Supplemental Material \cite{supplemental2025} together with proton SP energies and the TBMEs for both \vlwk~ and ChPT \heffs~ -- are shifted to reproduce the experimental g.s. energy of $^{17}$O with respect to $^{16}$O.
+As we have shown in \cite{Ma19}, we include enough intermediate states in the perturbative expansion of our \heffs~ to obtain convergent SP energy spacings as well as two-body matrix elements of the residual interaction (TBMEs), but they are not sufficient to obtain convergence for the ground-state (g.s.) energy of the nuclei with one-valence nucleon -- ($^{17}$F,$^{17}$O) -- with respect to the $^{16}$O core.
+Then, the neutron SP energies -- that are reported in the Supplemental Material \cite{supplemental2025} together with proton SP energies and the TBMEs for both \vlwk~ and ChPT \heffs~ -- are shifted to reproduce the experimental g.s. energy of $^{17}$O with respect to $^{16}$O. This allows to compare the different behavior of the $S_{2n}$, calculated with the two \heffs, but starting from the same value of the g.s. energy of $^{17}$O with respect the doubly-close $^{16}$O.

 It is well known that the last bound oxygen isotope is $^{24}$O \cite{Kondo16}, then the ability to reproduce correctly the oxygen neutron dripline is a key feature of \heffs, reflecting the relevant aspects of their monopole components.